arafato/alicloud-core-concepts-book/manuscript/architecting_highavailability.md

 In order to account for disaster recovery scenarios OSS also provides Cross-Region Replication (CRR).
 It allows you to asynchronously replicate each object written to a bucket in region A to another bucket in region B. Replication traffic is being transmitted over Alibaba Cloud's private backbone network.
 There are no bandwidth guarantees, though.

-OSS is designed for an availability of at least 99,995% and a durability of 99,9999999999% (12 nines).
+OSS is designed for an availability of at least 99.995% and a durability of 99.9999999999% (12 nines).
 The SLAs depend on the storage tier (*Standard*, *Infrequent Access*, *Archive* in combination with *Locally redundant (LRS)* or *Zone Redundant (ZRS)*) and are documented on our SLA page at: https://www.alibabacloud.com/help/doc-detail/42438.htm

 ### Cloud Enterprise Network (CEN)
-Alibaba Cloud provides a high-performance and low-latency private network.
+Alibaba Cloud provides a high-performance and low-latency private network through the [Cloud Enterprise Network (CEN)](https://www.alibabacloud.com/product/cen) service.
 This private network provides a secure cloud computing environment to meet your network needs.
 The loss of network packets during the network transmission may be caused by many factors, including the network stream collision, underlying network (Layer-2) errors, and other network malfunctions.
 The Alibaba Cloud transmission network is optimized and maintained to ensure that data can be transmitted across regions with a 99th percentile (P99) of per-hour packet loss lower than 0.0001%.

 In addition, it has a minimum of four sets of independent redundant links between two network instances to ensure uninterrupted service should some links be disconnected.
-This is backed by a monthly availability SLA of 99,95%.
+This is backed by a monthly availability SLA of 99.95%.

 ### Global Accelerator
-Global Accelerator (GA) provides access points worldwide.
+[Global Accelerator (GA)](https://www.alibabacloud.com/product/ga) provides access points worldwide.
 It is designed to accelerate transmission of network traffic.
 The GA service ensures high-quality Border Gateway Protocol (BGP) bandwidth and high service reliability.
 This allows businesses to accelerate global connections to Internet-facing services.
 Backed by the reliable and congestion-free global network of Alibaba Cloud, GA provides a high-speed network experience and ultra-low transmission latency for users across different regions.
 It is redundantly setup across at least two availability zones of a service and accelerated region.
-It is also backed by a monthly availability SLA of 99,95%.
+It is also backed by a monthly availability SLA of 99.95%.

 ## Multi-Site High Availability